TanisshaDash/Python-Projects/README.md

-Guess the Number is a fun game where player try to guess a hidden number within a certain range\n.
+1)Guess the Number is a fun game where player try to guess a hidden number within a certain range.
   The game will provide hints after each guess, indicating whether the correct number is higher or lower than the player's guess.
   A game that tests your logic and intuition.

+2)A simple yet secure password generator tool that allows users to create strong, random passwords
+  Generate passwords of varying lengths
+  Options to include/exclude letters, numbers, and special characters